aakatev/bbb-infra/README.md

-# bigbluebutton-deploy
+# bigbluebutton-infra

-Terraform templates to provision a bigbluebutton server.
-Ansible playbook to run [bbb-install.sh](https://github.com/bigbluebutton/bbb-install)
+**Note: This repository is in active development.
+Contributions are welcomed!**

+Automation for BigBlueButton stack.
+Use Terraform and Ansible to provision bigbluebutton and scalelite with few commands.

 ## Requirements